 If worn, tights should be plain and either navy, black or flesh-coloured.
-Socks should be plain navy or plain white.
+Socks (below the knee) should be plain navy or white.

 Should be leather and of a single colour (either black or navy) with separate heel no higher than 5 cms in height.
 Trainers, narrow heels or extreme styles are not permitted, and the shoe should extend no higher than the ankle bone.

 The only jewellery permitted is a single plain silver or gold coloured stud in each ear lobe and a small religious symbol on a chain worn for reasons of faith rather than fashion.
 Ear studs must be removed if requested by a member of staff on grounds of safety.
 Other visible piercings are not permitted.